Replace a title certificate

 How do I replace a title certificate?

-You can replace a title certificate online, by mail or at a DMV office.
+You can replace a title certificate online (the fastest and easiest way), by mail or at a DMV office.

 When applying for a replacement title at a DMV office, you will NOT be issued the replacement title while there.
 All title certificates are printed in a secure facility in Albany and are mailed to the owner.